-Pollard, C. William, "The Soul of the Firm as It Moves to the 21st Century" (1996).
+Pollard, C. William, "The Soul of the Firm (Nairobi, Kenya)" (1996).
 C. William Pollard Papers.
-44. https://digitalcommons.spu.edu/pollard\papers/44
+49. https://digitalcommons.spu.edu/pollard_papers/49

 This Speech is brought to you for free and open access by the Work and Faith at Digital Commons @ SPU.
 It has been accepted for inclusion in C. William Pollard Papers by an authorized administrator of Digital Commons @ SPU.